Particular/docs.particular.net/nservicebus/operations/installers.md

 ## Running installers

-NOTE: Running installers requires the process to run with permissions to create/delete tables, queues, folders and other resources.
-It is recommended to apply the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and prevent running an endpoint process with too many permissions.
-Consider running the installers only during the initial setup, using elevated permissions.
+NOTE: Running installers requires the endpoint process to run with permissions to create/delete tables, queues, folders and other resources.
+It is recommended to apply the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and avoid running a process with redundant permissions.
+Consider running installers only during initial deployment, using elevated permissions.
+For example: start an endpoint process manually, as an administrator or elevated user, before installing it as a service.
+The alternative to using installers is to create the required resources before the endpoint is run.
+The method varies for each transport or persistence package.
+For more information, see [operations](nservicebus/operations).

 partial: default-behavior